 Step One: Inspect Your Tires

 When the light comes on, pull over somewhere safe and take a quick look at all four tires.
-If one looks noticeably flatter than the others, avoid driving on it for long—this can cause uneven wear or damage.
+If one looks noticeably flatter than the others, avoid driving on it for long as this can cause uneven wear or damage.
 If everything looks normal, the issue may simply be a small pressure drop that still requires a check.

 Step Two: Check and Adjust the Pressure

 Head to the nearest gas station or tire shop to check the pressure.
 Many air pumps have built-in gauges that make this easy.
-Your correct tire pressure isn’t printed on the tire—it’s usually listed on a sticker inside the driver’s door.
-Use that number as your guide and inflate each tire to the recommended level.
+Your correct tire pressure is usually listed on a sticker inside the driver’s door.
+You can also check your vehicle owner’s manual.
+Use the manufacturer’s recommendation as your guide and inflate each tire to the appropriate level.

 If the light goes off after adding air, you likely solved the issue.
 Just keep an eye on it over the next few days.